xiao7737/concurrentMap/README.md

 ```
 ### Usage
 ```
-    // Init map (recommend to take a alias) cm := concurrentMap.CreateConcurrentMap(32)
+    // Init map (recommend to take an alias) cm := concurrentMap.CreateConcurrentMap(32)

     // Add or update